gmggroup/omf-rust/docs/index.md

 [Global Mining Guidelines Group](https://gmggroup.org).

 > WARNING:
-> This is an alpha release of OMF 2.
+> This is a beta release of OMF 2.
 The storage format and libraries might be changed in
 > backward-incompatible ways and are not subject to any SLA or deprecation policy.
 >
 > Further, this code is unfinished and may not be secure.